lsds/sgx-lkl/docs/Debugging.md

 ### Docker deployment container

-The instructions below assume that disk images and configuration are available outside of a Docker deployment container.
-Debugging of such deployment containers is not supported currently as they do not contain the necessary debugging tools.
+The instructions below assume that disk images and the host/app configurations are available outside of a Docker deployment container.
+Debugging of deployment containers directly is not supported yet as they do not contain the necessary debugging tools.

 ## Option A: Debugging with an SGX-LKL installation